 A varistor is a short name for a Voltage Dependent Resistor (VDR)

-Componentwise often specifically a metal-oxide varistor (MOV), and MOV and varistor are near-synonyms to most people.
+Often specifically a metal-oxide varistor (MOV), to the point MOV and varistor are near-synonyms to most people.

-the MOV's rated voltage is basically that curve's knee where it starts conducting noticeably current.
+, the MOV's rated voltage is basically that curve's knee where it starts conducting noticeable current.

-This characteristic makes them useful in parallel with a sensitive load, to protect that load against transient voltages and small surges, effectively shunting said transients away, and wasting them as a heat (which is also why they cannot deal with sustained over-voltages; they would basically become the load, and fry).
+This characteristic makes them useful in parallel with a sensitive load, to protect that load against high transient voltages / small surges, effectively shunting them away and wasting them as a heat.